 - Pain: There are several types of pain associated with spinal stenosis.
 If you experience sharp, shooting pains when you bend or lean over, this might be a symptom of lumbar stenosis.
 Similarly, pain radiating down from base of the neck or the shoulder may indicate cervical stenosis.

 - Loss of fine motor skills: If you find yourself struggling to button your shirt or sign your name, spinal stenosis may be to blame.
 Any loss of fine motor skills is cause for concern, but when the symptoms appear gradually, they can be easy to dismiss.
 Talk to a healthcare provider if you’ve noticed a decline in fine motor skills.

 Chiropractors may have answers

 Spinal stenosis can be a confusing condition because of how it presents.
-If you have one or several of the symptoms listed above, or are at an age when spinal deterioration becomes apparent, it’s smart to schedule a chiropractic consultation.
+If you have one or several of the symptoms listed above, or are at an age when spinal deterioration becomes apparent, it’s smart to schedule a chiropractic consultation in Virginia Beach, VA.

 ChiroSolutions Center uses the Chiropractic BioPhysics (CBP) model to diagnose and address spinal stenosis in individual patients.
-Visit our Virginia Beach location to talk to a chiropractor about spinal stenosis symptoms and treatments today.
+Visit our Virginia Beach location to talk to a chiropractor about it and treatments today.

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.